-6.23 The Local Plan Strategy identifies Armitage with Handsacre as a Key Rural Centre, because of the services and facilities it currently provides to serve the local community and its hinterland.
+6.23 The Local Plan Strategy identifies Armitage with Handsacre as a Key Rural

+Armitage with Handsacre Regulation 16 Submission Draft Neighbourhood Plan, January 2018 Centre, because of the services and facilities it currently provides to serve the local community and its hinterland.
 The policy recognises that the shops in the neighbourhood area play an important role in the vitality of the local community.
-Nevertheless, it also recognises that there may be circumstances where an on-going retail use of particular premises is no longer. commercially viable.
+Nevertheless, it also recognises that there may be circumstances where an on-going retail use of particular premises is no longer commercially viable.
 In addition, the second part of the policy provides active support for new community facilities.
 Plainly it is impractical to identify the range of facilities which may be promoted within the Plan period.
 However, the second part of the policy is intended to be wide-ranging and is not restricted to the four facilities highlighted in the first part of the policy.

-To retain this function Policy Arm2 seeks to resist the loss of existing services and facilities unless an "equivalent facility can be provided".

-viii Armitage Village Hall
+To retain this function Policy Arm2 seeks to resist the loss of existing services and facilities viii Armitage Village Hall